-9) Selenium 3.0 – In Selenium 3.0, all the vendors like Google, Apple, Microsoft, Firefox have their own drivers to work on Selenium.
+9) Selenium 3.0 – In Selenium 3.0, all the vendors like Google, Apple, Microsoft, and Firefox have their own drivers to work on Selenium.
 Selenium 3.0 supports Selenium Grid and Selenium WebDriver and stops using Selenium RC directly.
 Selenium Core is completely removed from the latest version of Selenium 3.0.

 Like any other tool, Selenium also has some limitations, such as:-

 2) No Image Comparison – Selenium doesn’t support image comparison.
-To perform image comparison, selenium needs to be integrated with a third party tool called – Sikuli
+To perform image comparison, selenium needs to be integrated with a third-party tool called – Sikuli

 WebDriver talks to a browser through a driver.
-Communication is two way: WebDriver passes commands to the browser through the driver, and receives information back via the same route.
+Communication is two-way: WebDriver passes commands to the browser through the driver and receives information back via the same route.
 The driver is specific to the browser, such as ChromeDriver for Google’s Chrome/Chromium, GeckoDriver for Mozilla’s Firefox, etc. The driver runs on the same system as the browser.

 3 thoughts on “Selenium Introduction”